-303.05-Tolerances
+303.05--Tolerances.

-- (a) Finished grade of subgrade shall conform to Section 305.03(c). - (b) Slopes shall be graded in the following manner:

-1. Earth excavation slopes:
+- (a) Finished grade of subgrade shall conform to the requirements of Section 305.03(c) of the Specifications. - (b) Slopes shall be graded in the following manner: - 1.
+Earth excavation slopes: - a.

-- a.
 Slopes steeper than 2:1 shall be grooved in accordance with the standard drawings and shall not deviate from the theoretical plane surface by more than 0.5 foot. - b.
-Slopes steeper than 3:1 up to and including 2:1 shall be rough graded in a manner to provide horizontal ridges and grooves having no more than 0.5 foot deviation from the theoretical line of the typical cross section as accomplished by the normal operation of heavy grading equipment. - c.
+Slopes steeper than 3:1 up to and including 2:1 shall be rough graded in a manner to provide horizontal ridges and grooves having no more than 0.5 foot deviation from the theoretical line of the typical cross section as is accomplished by the normal operation of heavy grading equipment. - c.
 Slopes 3:1 or flatter shall be uniformly finished and shall not deviate from the theoretical plane surface by more than 0.5 foot.